 - Gregory Magarian, Thomas and Karole Green Professor of Law, Washington University in St. Louis School of Law

 Panel 2: The First Amendment and the Declining Fourth Estate

-This panel will examine whether the First Amendment is indifferent to journalism as a means of informing society and to the broader changes in the institutional landscape of free expression, including the proliferation of private platforms that facilitate and moderate public debate.
-Panelists will also discuss what government, private parties — and individuals themselves — can do to ensure that public discourse is informed.
+This panel examined whether the First Amendment is indifferent to journalism as a means of informing society and to the broader changes in the institutional landscape of free expression, including the proliferation of private platforms that facilitate and moderate public debate.
+Panelists also discussed what government, private parties — and individuals themselves — can do to ensure that public discourse is informed.

 - Dawn Nunziato, William Wallace Kirkpatrick Research Professor, George Washington University School of Law

 - Jonathan Peters, Assistant Professor of Journalism, Grady College of Journalism and Mass Communication at University of Georgia

 - Jared Schroeder, Assistant Professor, Southern Methodist University